jdtechio/smora/_posts/2016-08-16-magnetic-encoder-pcb.md

 <figure>
   {{ model_rendering | markdownify | remove: "<p>" | remove: "</p>" }}
-  <figcaption>Model rendering depicting MG996R simplified body, magnet and holding enclosure in black.
+  <figcaption>Model rendering depicting MG996R simplified body in grey, magnet in silver and holding enclosure in black.
 Shaft is hidden under magnet.</figcaption>
 </figure>

 The shaft is directly bonded to the magnet using a cyanoacrylate glue.
 The alignment guide was build specifically to reduce the chance of glueing the 2 parts out of axis.
 Any "wobble" while the shaft is rotating would translate into a lower precision reading from the AS5048B rotary position sensor.
 The holding enclosure also assures that the magnet keeps centered right over the sensor's sweet spot.